On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Conclusion

-This work represents a first step that paves the way for further studies.
-The constructive conditions we established are general to electronic systems and we plan to analyze their behavior on molecular systems larger than \chemform{H_2}, as well as the practical advantages of using more phase qubits than required by the chemical accuracy condition to increase the probability of success of QPE by summation of events in a tolerance window.
+The constructive conditions {above} are general to many-electron systems and we plan to analyze their behavior on molecular systems larger than \chemform{H_2}, as well as the practical advantages of using more phase qubits than required by the chemical precision condition to increase the probability of success of QPE.
 It would also be interesting to conduct statistical analysis on the values of $\lvert c_0\rvert^2$ commonly given by Hartree-Fock or CI states, for a controlled database of chemical systems.
 The preparation of a sufficiently good initial state (i.e. that matches the conditions detailed in this article) seems to be the most important challenge of QPE.
-Indeed, the potentiality of an `orthogonality catastrophe' might be a main blocker to the scaling of QPE \cite{lee2023evaluating,louvet2023feasibility}.
+Indeed, the rapid decay with $N_S$ of the overlap with the true ground state for systems that are difficult to describe classically seems to suggest that practical uses of QPE may remain confined to intermediate‑size molecules, thus to the non‑asymptotic regime \cite{lee2023evaluating,louvet2023feasibility}.
+A study of the complexity $\mathscr{N}_p(N_S)$ required by an order‑$p$ Trotterization step (measured for instance in terms of number of non-Clifford gates on real quantum processing units) including prefactors would probably be crucial.
+Further work should include decomposition in elementary gates, optimized among others by leveraging properties of the considered many-electron system to reduce as much as possible the degree of the polynomial in $N_S$ and the prefactor.
+This would help us refine roadmaps for QPE utilization on industrially interesting cases.

-{ Similarly, as the size $N_S$ of the system increases, more and more eigenvalues (at most $2^{N_S}$ different values) are mapped into the interval $[0,1[$ as QPE works with phases, eq.~\eqref{E_j}.
+{ Finally, as the size $N_S$ of the system increases, more and more eigenvalues (at most $2^{N_S}$ different values) are mapped into the interval $[0,1[$ as QPE works with phases, equation~\eqref{E_j}.
 So, investigating statistically the corresponding distribution of phases (to understand the potential reinforcement of probabilities associated to `excited phases' due to overlapping) could allow to refine the proposed constructive method use on larger systems.
-Moreover, the impact of $t$ and $a$ parameters on this degeneracy remains to be studied, as well as on the QPE `phase gap':

-with the aim of confirming the projection capacity of QPE. } We also mention that the potential pertinence of our analysis in the context of linear systems resolution \cite{HHL2009}, which involves a QPE step together with an inverse QPE step, might be interesting to evaluate.
+Moreover, the impact of $t$ and $a$ parameters on this degeneracy remains to be studied. } We also mention the potential pertinence of elements of our analysis in the context of linear systems resolution \cite{HHL2009}.